Vanakkam Chennai: Plot

-Ajay, an educated youth comes to Chennai from his hometown, Theni to take up a job.
-Anjali, a photographer from London is also in the city to capture the South Indian culture on camera.
-The duo are deceived by Narayanan, a real estate broker, who rents out unoccupied houses without informing the house owners.
+K. Madasamy alias Ajay, a youth from Theni, comes to Chennai to take up a job.
+Anjali Rajamohan, a photographer from London, is also in the city to capture South Indian culture on camera.
+The duo are deceived by Narayanan, a real estate broker who rents out unoccupied houses without informing the house owners.
 Ajay and Anjali pay the rental money to Narayanan and end up signing the same house.
 Unable to find another house to rent, the duo decide to stay together, till they find Narayanan.
 They squabble and argue a lot, but soon Ajay falls in love with Anjali.
 However, he does not reveal to her of his feelings.
 After taking her on a trip to Theni, he realises that she does not reciprocate his feelings, leaving him depressed.

 Soon, Ajay tracks down Narayanan, who he met in a chance encounter earlier, where Ajay pockets Narayanan's address from his wallet, and blames him for the misery in his life, because it was Narayanan's trickery that brought them together and now, Ajay cannot live without her love.
 Narayanan decides to help Ajay and he visits the house, under the pretense of being Ajay's friend, Billa Senthil.
 He tries to make Anjali fall for Ajay.
 Anjali's fiancé, Deepak then gives Anjali a surprise visit, just as when she begins to enjoy Ajay's company.
-Narayanan continues to try to getting Ajay and Anjali together, but with no success.
+Narayanan continues to try to getting Ajay and Anjali together, with no success.